juliashanahan/4610_Project1/README.md

 <img width="724" alt="Screenshot 2024-10-13 at 3 59 15 PM" src="https://github.com/user-attachments/assets/6a34d2b5-0f9a-4615-9637-e37a6d2469e8">
 <img width="643" alt="Screenshot 2024-10-13 at 3 59 31 PM" src="https://github.com/user-attachments/assets/2c70a039-bbe1-411d-ba8f-93daa0dcf88c">

-Query 8 is beneficial because it gives management an easy list of everyone who has paid their rent to make sure everyone is up to date.
+Query 8 is beneficial because it allows management to keep track of all residents who are up to date on their monthly payments.
+Management can use this list of residents to send them a confirmation or receipt of their payment, ensuring the resident is aware that their payment was received.
+This can help maintain a positive relationship between the tenant and the corporation.

 --